Neillsville Municipal Airport

 Neillsville Municipal Airport (ICAO: KVIQ, FAA LID: VIQ) is a city owned public use airport located three nautical miles (6 km) east of the central business district of Neillsville, a city in Clark County, Wisconsin, United States.
 It is also known as Kurt Listeman Field.
-It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2021–2025, in which it is categorized as a local general aviation facility.
+It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2025–2029, in which it is categorized as a local general aviation facility.

-Although many U.S. airports use the same three-letter location identifier for the FAA and IATA, this facility is assigned VIQ by the FAA but has no designation from the IATA (which assigned VIQ to Viqueque Airport in Viqueque, East Timor).
+Although many U.S. airports use the same three-letter location identifier for the FAA and IATA, Neillsville Municipal Airport is assigned VIQ by the FAA but has no designation from the IATA (which assigned VIQ to Viqueque Airport in Viqueque, East Timor).

 Facilities and aircraft

 Neillsville Municipal Airport covers an area of 169 acres (68 ha) at an elevation of 1,238 feet (377 m) above mean sea level.
 It has one runway designated 10/28 with an asphalt surface measuring 3,400 by 60 feet (1,036 x 18 m) with approved GPS and NDB approaches.

 For the 12-month period ending September 7, 2021, the airport had 7,520 aircraft operations, an average of 21 per day: 93% general aviation, 7% air taxi and less than 1% military.

-In February 2023, there were 17 aircraft based at this airport: all 17 single-engine.
+In July 2024, there were 16 aircraft based at this airport: all 16 single-engine.